tahagoksoy/test-frontend-prod/README.md

-# test-frontend-prod
+# This is prod environment repository for frontend written in javascript.
- javascript Code for MTC
+The infra last modified by: Taha Goksoy